A sauerkraut recipes round-up that covers the essential ways to enjoy sauerkraut.

 Baked Pork and Sauerkraut – some say the eating pork with sauerkraut on New Year’s Day brings good luck.
 Whether it does or doesn’t has no impact on the fact that the combination is simply delicious.
 Use pork chops or a pork shoulder roast.
 (Psst.
 Portioning the meat before you bake shortens the cooking time and makes serving easier).
 Recipe here.

 Sauerkraut & Sausage Skillet with Apples and Onions – make this one with your favorite German smoked sausage or use Polish kielbasa.
 Easy, with nicely balanced flavor profile.
 A bit of malty German lager such as doppelbock or dunkel added to the skillet helps marry all the flavors together (optional).
-Recipe coming up.
+Recipe here.

 Sauerkraut Juice – reserve the juice after you drain sauerkraut.
 Consumed in small quantities daily it can boost your gut health and good mood on account of the probiotics it contains.